Srinisundhar/R-Data-Cleaning---Final-Project/README.md

 Overview

-codebook.md describes the specific details of variables, values, and units in the tidy data set.

-The tidy_data_set.txt file in this directory is a tidy subset of the data provided in the Human Activity

-Recognition Using Smartphones Data Set.
-T

-tidy_data_set.txt includes the combined test and training data sets from the following files:
+(1) The tidy_data_set.txt file in this directory is a tidy subset of the data provided in the Human Activity Recognition Using Smartphones Data Set.
+The tidy_data_set.txt includes the combined test and training data sets from the following files:

 subject_test.txt
 activity_labels.txt